 - a.
 Termination or expiry of this agreement does not affect rights granted to workers pursuant to this agreement.
 Employers may not in any way prejudice, diminish, or abrogate workers' acquired rights in the sector. - b.
-This agreement enters into force on 01/11/2022, and remains valid for three years until 31/10/2025. - c.
+This contract shall come into effect from the date of signing and shall remain in force for a period of three years, starting from 1/1/2025 and for a duration of three years. - c.
 This Agreement was issued in four copies, one of which is deposited with the Ministry.